-As of December 31, 2013, the outstanding amount of US\$8.6 million relates to a loan granted by LGI as part of its funding commitment in connection with our Colombian acquisition.
-This loan was cancelled during 2014.
-As of December 31, 2014, the aggregate outstanding amount under the LGI Line of Credit was US\$16.6 million.
-This corresponds to a loan granted by LGI to GeoPark Chile S.A. for financing Chilean operations in our Tierra del Fuego blocks for up to US\$19 million.
-The maturity of this loan is July 2020 and the applicable interest rate is 8% per annum.
+As of December 31, 2015, the aggregate outstanding amount under the LGI Line of Credit was US\$21.0 million.
+This corresponds to a loan granted by LGI to GeoPark Chile for financing Chilean operations in our Tierra del Fuego blocks.
+The maturity of this loan is July 2020 and the applicable interest rate is 8% per year.

-See "-Item 4.
-Information on the Company-B. Business Overview-Significant Agreements-Agreements with LGI."
+See "Item 4.
+Information on the Company-B. Business Overview-Significant agreements-Agreements with LGI."